 When inspecting a schematic document that is part of a hierarchical design project, the rendered document display itself can provide interactive navigation between the levels in the project structure hierarchy:

-Double-click on a sheet symbol object to load the target schematic document (hover over the image to see the result).
+Double-click on a sheet symbol object to load the target schematic document (hover over the image to see the expected result).

-Double-click on a sheet entry object within a sheet symbol to be taken to the corresponding port on the target child schematic below (hover over the image to see the result).
+Double-click on a sheet entry object within a sheet symbol to be taken to the corresponding port on the target child schematic below (hover over the image to see the expected result).

 Hover the mouse over any object to see a pop-up information summary, or hints for optional actions.